deepinv/deepinv/docs/source/deepinv.loss.rst

 Metrics inherit from the :class:`deepinv.loss.metric.Metric` baseclass, and take either ``x_net, x`` for a full-reference metric or ``x_net`` for a no-reference metric.
-Metrics may also optionally take in the input measurements ``y`` if needed.

 All metrics can perform a standard set of pre and post processing, including operating on complex numbers, normalisation and reduction.
 See :class:`deepinv.loss.metric.Metric` for more details.